 The University of Oxford has been invited to submit one application for the Sir Jules Thorn Award for Biomedical Research.
 Each year the Sir Jules Thorn Charitable Trust offers a single award for an outstanding quality researcher in the early years of an established research and academic career.
 Funding of up to £1.7 million is available over a maximum of five years to support a programme of translational biomedical research.

 Projects must involve patients and have a clear strategy defining how the research will translate into patient benefit.
-The award will not support cancer or HIV/AIDS-related research.
 There must be a clear specification of the hypothesis based on pre-clinical experimental data supporting the rationale of the clinical study, arising from the applicant’s own work.
-The award may not be used to meet the salary costs of the applicant(s) who should be in institutionally-funded posts for the duration of the grant.
+The award may not be used to meet the salary costs of the applicant(s) who should be in institutionally funded posts for the duration of the grant.

-Further details about the specifications relating to the scheme and a list of previous award winners can be found on the Sir Jules Thorn Charitable Trust website.
+Further details about the scheme can be found on the Sir Jules Thorn Charitable Trust website.

-Those wishing to apply should submit their expression of interest to firstname.lastname@example.org by noon on Wednesday 13 September.
+Those wishing to apply should submit their expression of interest via IRAMS by noon on Wednesday 12 September 2018.
 The expression of interest should consist of the following:

-- a one-page CV for the principal investigator, including main publications
+- a one-page CV for the principal investigator, including key publications

 Questions about the application process should be directed to email@example.com.